kkeevviinnc/335FinalProject/README.md

 # 335FinalProject
+Authors: Kevin Cheng & Jon Rossi

 This project will be a reworking of Shuttle-UM's Subleave, which allows driving staff to request leave from shifts and pick up subleave shifts.

+For CMSC335, this application will be implemented in a limited functionality as described below.

 # CMSC335 Final Project Functionality